 It’s all about breaking world records

-2024 will see a new Guiness world record attempt at the Mundi Mundi Bash for the largest human image of Australia.
-Festival-goers will dress in blue and, once again, try to wrestle the record back from the Big Red Bash in QLD.
+2023 saw the Mundi Mundi Bash in NSW wrestle back the world record for the most people doing the Nutbush dance at the same time from the Big Red Bash in QLD.
+2024 saw a new Guinness world record attempt at the Mundi Mundi Bash for the largest human image of Australia.
+Festival-goers dressed in blue and, once again, tried to wrestle the record back from the Big Red Bash in QLD.

 It’s all about trying new things